Wilson Eduardo

-Wilson Bruno Naval da Costa Eduardo (born 8 July 1990) is a professional footballer who plays as a forward for Liga 3 club Belenenses.
+Wilson Bruno Naval da Costa Eduardo (born 8 July 1990) is a professional footballer who plays as a forward.

-He was formed at Sporting CP, but spent most of his time out on loan.
+He was developed at Sporting CP, but spent most of his time out on loan.
 In 2015 he joined Braga, with whom he won the 2015–16 Taça de Portugal and the 2019–20 Taça da Liga.
 Over nine seasons in the Primeira Liga, where he represented those two clubs and three others, he amassed totals of 197 matches and 51 goals.
-He also played professionally in the Netherlands, Croatia, the United Arab Emirates, Turkey and Cyprus.
+He also played in the Netherlands, Croatia, the United Arab Emirates, Turkey and Cyprus.

 Eduardo played for Portugal at youth level.
 He switched his allegiance to Angola in 2019, appearing at the year's Africa Cup of Nations.

 Club career

 Sporting CP

 Eduardo was born in Pedras Rubras, Maia.
 After starting his football grooming with local FC Porto he finished it at Sporting CP, joining the latter's youth system at the age of 14.
 In 2009–10 he made his senior debut, splitting the season between Real SC (third division) and Portimonense SC (second) and being a relatively important part as the Algarve side returned to the Primeira Liga after a 20-year absence.

 In the 2010–11 campaign, still on loan, Eduardo joined S.C.
 Beira-Mar, also recently promoted from the second level.
 He made his competition debut on 15 August 2010, coming from the bench in a 0–0 home draw against U.D.
 Leiria.
 Two weeks later, as the Aveiro team defeated Académica de Coimbra 2–1 (also at home), he scored his first goal in the top flight.

 Eduardo was again loaned by Sporting for 2012–13, to Académica.
 On 8 November 2012 he netted twice – one of his goals coming through a second-half penalty – in the 2–0 home win against Atlético Madrid in the group stage of the UEFA Europa League.

 On 18 August 2013, Eduardo finally made his Sporting debut, in the first game of the new season, starting and scoring in a 5–1 home victory over F.C.
 Arouca.
 On 6 April 2014 he dropped into the reserves who competed in division two, scoring the decider in a 2–1 away defeat of C.D.
 Feirense.

 Eduardo moved abroad for the first time on 20 July, being loaned to Croatian Football League champions GNK Dinamo Zagreb, and made 17 overall appearances for the capital team, scoring in the 2–0 win over NK Istra 1961 on 13 September.
 On 30 January 2015, he switched to assist ADO Den Haag for the remainder of the Eredivisie campaign.